The 2025 Reshoring Boom: What You Need to Know

 While reshoring refers to relocating production back to the U.S., there are a few other supply chain terms you might be hearing a lot in these conversations.

-• Nearshoring moves operations to nearby countries like Mexico and/or Canada.
-This allows companies to benefit from lower wages and operating costs while still maintaining closer control over logistics and production schedules.
+- Nearshoring moves operations to nearby countries like Mexico and/or Canada.
+In the past, this has allowed companies to benefit from lower wages and operating costs while still maintaining closer control over logistics and production schedules.
+But with the recent 25% tariffs on Mexican and Canadian goods not compliant with the United States-Mexico-Canada Agreement (USMCA), it may not be as lucrative of an option.

-• Offshoring moves manufacturing to distant locations, often in Asia, where lower wages have historically driven production decisions—but at the cost of longer supply chains, increased lead times, and greater exposure to geopolitical risks.
+- Offshoring moves manufacturing to distant locations, often in Asia, where lower wages have historically driven production decisions—but at the cost of longer supply chains, increased lead times, and greater exposure to geopolitical risks, as we’re seeing right now.

 What’s Driving the Reshoring Boom?

-Several factors are fueling the surge in reshoring (and some nearshoring), most notably:
+Several factors are fueling the surge in reshoring.

 Tariffs & Trade Regulations

-The implementation of tariffs on imports, particularly from China, has significantly altered cost calculations for many manufacturers.
+The implementation of new tariffs on global imports has significantly altered cost calculations for many manufacturers.
 Companies that once found overseas production cost-effective are now facing higher import duties and compliance costs.

 Geopolitical Uncertainty

-Rising tensions between the U.S. and China, along with global conflicts and trade restrictions, have underscored the risks of dependence on foreign suppliers.
+Rising tensions between the U.S. and other countries like China, Canada, and the European Union have underscored the risks of dependence on foreign suppliers.
 Companies that rely heavily on offshore manufacturing are exposed to potential disruptions, whether due to political instability, sanctions, or changing diplomatic relations.

 Supply Chain Vulnerabilities